-I was 21 years old, it was my first semester away at University, and I had a big appointment with my first ever guidance counselor.
+I was 21 years old, it was my first semester away at University, and I had an appointment with my first-ever guidance counselor.

-I was ambitious, I had big plans, and I was excited to get some advice on how to plan my future.
+I was ambitious, I had big goals, and I was excited to get some advice on how to plan my future.

 I assumed the meeting would go something like this: He’d listen to me talk about my passions, about my goals, and he’d help me create an academic plan.
 Maybe even make suggestions for volunteer or internship opportunities.

-As I gushed about my love for all things exercise and nutrition, about how it was a goal to have a big, successful career working with pro sports teams, athletes, and exercisers looking to eat, move, and live better, his face was stolid.
+As I gushed about my love for all things exercise and nutrition, about how it was my goal to have a successful career working with pro sports teams, athletes, and exercisers looking to eat, move, and live better, his face was stolid.

 I was completely unprepared for what he said next: